 Fun Fact: Actual assault rifles must be carefully aimed to be effective.
 Because they are relatively light and fire an intermediate–never a high-powered rifle–cartridge, uncontrolled automatic fire tends to ventilate the surrounding countryside and sky instead of the target.
 Professionals fire from the shoulder, and in two to three round bursts, achieved through trigger manipulation, when automatic fire is employed.

-The primary advantages of the assault rifle over the battle rifle are assault rifles are generally considerably lighter and their ammunition is also lighter.
+The primary advantages of the assault rifle over the battle rifle are assault rifles are generally considerably lighter and their ammunition is also lighter and smaller.
 A substantially larger quantity of ammunition may be carried in the same available space for the same, or less, weight.
-While it is true assault rifles do not have the same power and range as battle rifles, engagement distances in battle now tend to be much shorter than they were in previous wars, generally well within assault rifle range.
+While it is true assault rifles do not have the same power and range as battle rifles, engagement distances in battle now tend to be much shorter than they were in previous wars, generally well within assault rifle range, particularly in urban combat scenarios.

 Fun Fact: Semiautomatic versions of true assault rifles are not easy or quick to convert to fully automatic capability.
 Federal law requires semiautomatic look-alike weapons be purposely difficult to convert, requiring specialized skills, knowledge, parts and tools to accomplish.
 Unlike what some would have us believe, it is not merely a matter of switching a few parts.
 Unlawful possession of fully automatic parts is treated exactly as unlawful possession of a complete firearm under federal law.

-Fun Fact: Part of the enormous popularity of the AR-15 is female shooters find it easy and fun to shoot.
+Fun Fact: Part of the enormous popularity of the AR-15 is female shooters, and children, find it easy and fun to shoot.

 BATTLE RIFLE: Modern battle rifles have these characteristics: